mcbeyler3/Software-Carpentry-Final-Project/README.md

 # How to Run
 - Make sure you have Python 3.10 installed (we used Anaconda, but any environment works).
-- Install required packages: matplotlib, pyperclip, and ics
+- Install required packages: matplotlib, pyperclip, Tkinter, and ics
 - Run study_companion.py to launch the app.

 # Code Structure